MisterIchor/sbtf-mod-manager-creator/README.md

 # A mod manager/creator for Space Beast Terror Fright, a game by Nornware

 SBTF Mod Manager/Creator allows users to create mods and share them without having to share the game's entire assets as well as manage mods through setting a mod folder, enabling and disabling mods, and adjusting the mod load order.
-The manager/creator uses a modified version of [SBTFTool](https://github.com/SquidingTin/sbtf_tool_batch/tree/v2.0.0) by SquidingTin which can be found [here](https://github.com/MisterIchor/sbtf_tool_batch).

 ## Requirements

 [Microsoft .NET 9.0 Runtime](https://dotnet.microsoft.com/en-us/download/dotnet/9.0)

 [SBTFTool](https://github.com/MisterIchor/sbtf_tool_batch/tree/main) by SquidingTin, modified by me.